abingeorge07/ME461-Vehicular-Lab-Automation-Device/README.md

 This folder contains the systems code to move the truck along the track.

 ## VLAD
 This folder contains the main code for the GUI.
 It contains frameworks to plot and communicate via UDP to the microcontroller.
+This section can still be developed further to produce a more interactive and visually appealing GUI.